allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_dataviews.md

 View the Dataviews table in table view <img src="/docs/latest/icons/ico-table-view.svg" alt="Table view" className="icon size-md space-sm" /> or in details view <img src="/docs/latest/icons/ico-split-view.svg" alt="Details view" className="icon size-md space-sm" />, using the buttons on the top left of the page.
 Use the table view for a comparative view of your Dataviews according to columns of interest.
-Use the details view to access a selected Dataview’s details, while keeping the Dataview list in view.
+Use the details view to access a selected Dataview's details, while keeping the Dataview list in view.
 Details view can also be accessed by double-clicking a specific Dataview in the table view to open its details view.

 You can archive Dataviews so the Dataviews table doesn't get too cluttered.
 Click **OPEN ARCHIVE** on the top of the